Cambridge-ICCS/green-ci/README.md

 name: MyPythonTestSuite

 on:
-  # Triggers the workflow on pushes to open pull requests
+  # Triggers the workflow on pushes to open pull requests with code changes
   pull_request:
     paths:
       - '.github/workflows/test_suite_python.yml'